 It’s a lot of things, in other words.
 Just like you.

 We publish long- and short-form reporting, multimedia journalism, essays and commentary, fiction and poetry, interviews, and a podcast.
-And good news: we’re always looking for new voices.
-Like, all the time.
-You can visit our submit page for more information.

 The bottom line is this: sinkhole is, as one of our editors describes it, a place where cool people do dope shit every day.